argilla-io/argilla/docs/_source/practical_guides/annotate_dataset.md

 For this task, you will only need to select the label(s) that describe the record best.
 Predictions are shown as percentages in the label tags and marked with a darker tone.

 If the dataset is set up as a **single label** text classification, you can annotate the record by clicking on the desired label and the record will be validated automatically.
 If the record contains predictions, you may _validate_ the record instead and the label with the highest score will be selected automatically.
+To remove the validated label, just click on it again.

 ![Single label text classification record](../../_static/reference/webapp/features-single_textclass_record.png)

 To annotate a record in a **multi-label** text classification task, click on one or multiple labels.
 Once a label is selected, its status will show as *Pending*.
 Click *Reset* if you want to discard your changes and recover the previous state of the record or *Validate* to save your annotation into the dataset.
 The status will then change to *Validated* in the upper left corner of the record card.

 If the **multi-label** record contains predictions and you would like to simply validate the predicted labels, click on *Validate* and all labels with a percentage above 50% will be automatically selected.
+You can also remove all annotations using the *Clear* button or discard a record from the dataset by clicking *Discard*.

 ![Multi-label text classification record](../../_static/reference/webapp/features-multi_textclass_record.png)

-You can also remove all annotations using the *Clear* button or discard a record from the dataset by clicking *Discard*.

 ```{note}
 When the dataset contains a large list of labels (10 +), we encourage viewing the record cards one by one (select 1 record per page from the footer) and using the arrow keys to move quickly between records.